ANTHONY R. BRASS

 Photo compliments: Deb Jacques of C&G Newspapers, The Woodward Talk

 There is so much to life that we do not understand and it seems difficult to imagine we ever will.
-From the connections we share with the cosmos, to the vast networks of communication in the forest and the power we contain with in our own thoughts.
+From the connections, we share with the cosmos, to the vast networks of communication in the forest and the power we contain within our own thoughts.
 I bring these discussions to life and showcase the deeper existence of the realm we live in, yet don't fully understand.
-Using a diverse arsenal of creative methods, I aim to enlighten peoples's lives and demonstrate the consciousness of the forest by illuminating sagas of the "Wood-Wide-Web".
+Using a diverse arsenal of creative methods, I aim to enlighten peoples' lives and demonstrate the consciousness of the forest by illuminating sagas of the "Wood-Wide-Web".
 I hope to give people a deeper appreciation for the forest and all life existing on this priceless planet.

 It is impossible to capture the grace of nature, entirely.
 However, keeping an unrestricted hand and mind is my best attempt at exposing the unfathomable multiplex of nature.
-Each painting suggests a natural unraveling, similar to the way fungal networks transmit messages from one tree to the next, or how a tiny patch of land can be full of life acting as a super organism, or the way our own feet and hands can leave an altering indentation upon the soil we occupy.
-The main message and goal with my work is to spread a world where everyone is flourishing while coexisting with a healthy planet.
+Each painting suggests a natural unraveling, similar to the way fungal networks transmit messages from one tree to the next, or how a tiny patch of land can be full of life acting as a superorganism, or the way our own feet and hands can leave an altering indentation upon the soil we occupy.
+The main message and goal with my work is to spread people's awareness of the beauty and importance of the natural world.
+Much like a campaign for McDonalds or Nike, I am spreading my own brand awareness campaign for Mother Earth!